ankan-mazumdar/StockMarketAnalytics-Prediction/README.md

 9. Streamlit UI: Provides an interactive interface for data visualization and analysis.

 ## Key Features

-- Real-time stock data processing and storage
+- Dashboard and Insights: Access combined stock watchlists, historical data, and key insights.
-- Advanced predictive models using LSTM and ARIMA
-- Interactive dashboard for data visualization
-- News and sentiment analysis for market insights
+- News and Sentiment Analysis: Get the latest news and sentiment analysis for your favorite stocks.
-- AI-powered stock analysis assistant (StockSavvy)
+- Prediction Model: Predict next morning's opening prices using recent stock data.
+- StockSaavy - Your Virtual Assistant: 24/7 assistant for stock market queries, insights, and analysis.

 ## Technology Stack